vjs3/awesome-podcast-episodes/README.md

 This is a list of some of the informational podcast episodes I have heard.
 Topics ranges from very beginner friendly episodes like starting to prepare for a technical interview to very advanced topics such as how internals of react works.
 The goal of the project is to provide a good place for developers to find a podcast episode on particular topic of their interest in place of searching among 100's of podcasts.

+Podcasts episodes are not just about technical knowledge but also about overall growth for developers like salary negotiations, ethics, work life balance and more.

 ## JavaScript

 - [Learning and Developing JavaScript](https://javascriptair.com/episodes/2015-12-16/)